Its-All-About-the-Journey/100daysofcode/source_code/day001/README.md

 # Sample output
 ```
 Ayo, what's up?
 Let's create a dope name for your new band.

-What's the name of the city you grew up in?
+Where'd you grow up?
+Tell me the name of the city or town you grew up in.
 Cheektowaga

-What's your pet's name?
+What's the name of your favorite pet, or movie animal?
-Murphy
+Shamu

-Your band name could be: Cheektowaga Murphy
+Your new hot band name could be: Cheektowaga Shamu
 ```